This post contains affiliate links.

-As such it is highly unlikely you will find a professional’s bag today that does not have at least one or two cavity or hollow backed clubs in it, particularly when it comes to the longer irons.
+As such it is unlikely you will find a professional’s bag today that does not have at least one or two cavity or hollow backed clubs in it, particularly when it comes to the longer irons.

 More than ever before the best players in the world are embracing irons packed with forgiveness as modern club design increasingly allows the manufacturers to create clubs for them that are easier to hit without sacrificing ‘feedback’ or resorting to a noticeably larger cavity-backed club head.